-NRSG 254 Complex Care Mental Health Cli
+NRSG 254 Mental Health Concepts

-Prerequisite: Completion of the 3rd semester of the RN program In this course, the student focuses on the nursing concepts utilizing basic human needs, developmental theory, nursing process, therapeutic communication, and nursing interventions to promote and maintain health for patients and families experiencing mental-health issues.
+Prerequisite: NRSG 234, NRSG 235, NRSG 236, NRSG 237, and NRSG 256 In this course, the student focuses on the nursing concepts utilizing basic human needs, developmental theory, nursing process, therapeutic communication, and nursing interventions to promote and maintain health for patients and families experiencing mental-health issues.
 The student will examine patient responses to stressors across the lifespan.
-Tasks of biological-behavioral concepts in psychosocial nursing care, rural and cultural impacts will be addressed.
+Tasks of biological-behavioral concepts in the psychosocial nursing care,rural and cultural impacts will be addressed.